wafuwafu13/riot-commentout/README.md

 First, search for 「riot-commentout」 in the Marketplace and install

-Then, select the range you want to comment out with js in .tag file and press 「cmd + c」
+Then, select the range you want to comment out with js in .tag file and press 「cmd + m」

 ## Release Notes